Stressors Not Triggers

 The response to a stressor is physical, emotional, mental or a combination.
 What you think impacts how you feel, and how you feel impacts how your body responds.
 Your thoughts are as significant a stressor as any physical threat.

-- Do you feel helpless or hopeless or anxious?
+- Feel helpless or hopeless or anxious?